aviadgawl/market-compare/README.md

 ### Deployment

-The deployemnt i used was azure.
+The deployment i used was azure.